-Amsterdam has gained a new, self-willed gallery for contemporary art with a socio-political message; Power of Art House.
-It’s the first Gallery for Political Art in Amsterdam.
+Amsterdam has gained a new Art Space for contemporary art with a socio-political message; Power of Art House.
 Provocative, alienating and bold.
-Power of Art House opens its doors on 1 October 2018 at Entrepotdok 26 in Amsterdam (The Netherlands) with the colourful exposition ‘It’s all about Power’, starring remarkable world leaders.
+Power of Art House opened its doors on 1st October 2018 at Entrepotdok 26 in Amsterdam (The Netherlands) with the colourful exposition ‘It’s all about Power’, starring remarkable world leaders.
 Three international rebellious artists reflect on the relationship between power and counterforce: CSAR (the Netherlands), Antuan Rodriguez (Cuba/United States) and INDECLINE (United States).

 The razor sharp portrait series Powerless by anonymous artist CSAR shows leaders such as Putin, Assad, the Pope and Zuckerberg reflecting on their lives twenty years from now, showing personal frustrations, traumas and despair.
 Who are these people if they are no longer in power?
 The art work investigates the thin line between having power and being powerless.
 The portraits are accompanied by short satirical stories written by Jeroen Teitler.